Near Johnson City in Washington County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 1A-28.)

 Location.
 36° 24.259′ N, 82° 28.745′ W. Marker is near Johnson City, Tennessee, in Washington County.
 Marker is at the intersection of Roscoe Fitz Road and Sunset Drive (Tennessee Road 82), on the left when traveling east on Roscoe Fitz Road.
-Touch for map.
-The marker is located in the unincorporated community of Gray.
+The Touch for map.
 Marker is in this post office area: Johnson City TN 37615, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Buffalo Ridge Church (approx. 2.8 miles away); Boone's Creek Church William Bean's Cabin (approx. 3.9 miles away); Daniel Boone (approx. 4.2 miles away); Jesse Duncan (approx. 5.4 miles away); History on Knob Creek (approx. 6˝ miles away); Suffering and Survival (approx. 6.7 miles away); State Seal (approx. 7.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Buffalo Ridge Church (approx. 2.8 miles away); Boone's Creek Church (approx. 3.9 miles away); William Bean's Cabin (approx. 3.9 miles away); Daniel Boone (approx. 4.2 miles away); Sulphur Springs Camp Meeting Grounds (approx. 5.2 miles away); Sulphur Springs Campground (approx. 5.2 miles away); Jesse Duncan (approx. 5.4 miles away); History on Knob Creek (approx. 6˝ miles away).
 Touch for a list and map of all markers in Johnson City.

 Also see . . .
 Old-Time Fiddlers Hall of Fame - Charlie Bowman.
 He was known as “the champion fiddler of East Tennessee”.
 Some people called him “Fiddlin’ Charlie Bowman” while others called him “Tenn-O-See Charlie”.
 Still others called him “Fox Hunt Charlie”.
 As family members, we knew him simply as “Uncle Charlie”.
 (Submitted on August 5, 2011, by PaulwC3 of Northern, Virginia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 4, 2011, by PaulwC3 of Northern, Virginia.
-This page has been viewed 545 times since then and 2 times this year.
+It was originally submitted on August 4, 2011, by PaulwC3 of Northern, Virginia.
+This page has been viewed 583 times since then and 11 times this year.
 Photos: 1, 2. submitted on August 4, 2011, by PaulwC3 of Northern, Virginia.